mmolimar/kafka-connect-fs/docs/source/faq.rst

 * Check if there is any kind of problem with the FS.
 The connector tolerates FS connection exceptions to process them later but in log files you'll find these possible errors.
+* The file reader is reading files with an invalid format so it cannot process the file and continues with the next one.
+You can see this as an error in the log.

 **I have directories in the FS created day by day and I have to modify the connector everyday.**